I love spring…it’s a time of new beginnings and fresh starts. One thing I like to do during spring, is clean and organize our toys.

 Combine all the ingredients in a spray bottle.
 Shake to dissolve the Borax.
 Spray the toy, then wipe with a cloth.

 I like to enlist my little ones to help clean the toys! 🙂 They actually think it’s fun!

 Here’s another recipe I use.

 All-Purpose Cleaning Wipes

 - cotton cloths (you can cut up an old t-shirt for cloths)

 Combine the liquid ingredients into a large glass container (like a mason jar).
 Then add the pieces of cloths.
 When you are ready to use the cloths, squeeze out the excess liquid before using.
 After use, wash the cloths in a washing machine and return to the jar to use again.

 I like this recipe because it uses lime essential oil, which has antibacterial properties and smells great!

-If you don’t have any essential oils, you can buy them at local health stores or on my doTerra site (which is my new oil website and an affiliate link).
+If you don’t have any essential oils, you can buy them at local health stores or through a distributor.

 It feels wonderful to have the toys purged, organized, and clean again!